 I touch on this idea as well in the article I wrote on how it can be hard to know what you want socially.

 Various pragmatic reasons

-This reason has nothing to do with any intrinsic value socializing does or doesn't have, but it does end up being a significant one in a lot of people's lives.
-Even if someone isn't internally motivated to be more sociable, they may start working on it anyway, because there are specific things they want out of life, and they've decided they need better social skills in order to get them.
-Sometimes they do this begrudgingly, at other times eagerly, because they're now excited about the possibilities that socializing can bring them.
-At the moment there may not be an outside reason for you to become more sociable, but one may appear in the future.
+This point has nothing to do with any intrinsic value socializing does or doesn't have, but it does end up being a significant one in a lot of people's lives.
+Even if someone isn't internally motivated to be more sociable, they may start working on it anyway because there are specific things they want out of life, and they've decided they need better social skills to get them.
+Sometimes they try to change begrudgingly.
+At other times they do it eagerly, because they're excited about what their better people skills can bring them.
+At the moment there may not be an external reward motivating you to become more sociable, but one may appear in the future.

 I talk about this more in the following article: Pragmatic Motivations People Have For Improving Their Social Skills.
-A quick example would be a young man who would otherwise be happy to spend all his alone inside writing short stories, but who starts attending more social events because he wants to meet a girlfriend.
+A quick example would be a young man who would otherwise be happy to spend all his alone inside writing short stories, but who starts attending more social events because he wants to meet someone to date.